Strawberry Reservoir Fishing

 Strawberry is a paradisical reservoir where fish grow faster than bacterial blooms.
 The water exceeds water quality standards, and its tributary streams are an ideal spawning habitat--60% of the cutthroats in the reservoir result from natural reproduction.

 Non-game fish are also in the reservoir and compete with the trout (natural selection in action).
 Strawberry Reservoir management now favors a Utah native variety, the Bear Lake cutthroat trout, because it competes fiercely against the native non-game species.
-A healthy balance is the name of the game here.
-Strawberry Fishing tips here --->
+Healthy balance is the name of the game here.

 Rainbows stocked into Strawberry are sterile so they won't cross with pure-strain cutts.
 The sterile Rainbows grow wicked fast and are a sport fishing dream come true.